GIOkafor/a2/README.md

 Shut it down manually with `Ctrl-C`.

-You're ready to write your application.

 ### npm scripts

-We've captured many of the most useful commands in npm scripts defined in the `package.json`:
+Many of the most useful commands in npm scripts defined in the `package.json`:

 * `npm start` - runs the compiler and a server at the same time, both in "watch mode".
 * `npm run tsc` - runs the TypeScript compiler once.